 Stimulate growth by massaging your scalp with a diluted mixture of peppermint oil.
 Because of its high potency, it is advised to dilute peppermint oil with either water or oil.
 Peppermint oil stimulates blood circulation and increases oxygen supply, thereby allowing your roots to flourish.
 When mixed with a hair thickener like castor oil, the benefits are endless.
 Mix two or three drops of peppermint oil together with three ounces of castor oil and massage a small drops into your scalp.

-Strong hair starts from within, so what you put in your body is utmost important.
+Strong hair starts from within, so what you put in your body is of the utmost importance.
 Eat nuts, oats, and brown rice to get biotin, and leafy greens and berries for iron.
-Something as simple as upping your intake of H2O can also majorly help with hair growth.
+Something as simple as upping your intake of water can also majorly help with hair growth.